Foot pain from driving is a very common condition, suffered by both beginner and experienced drivers.

 Can I get tendonitis from driving?

-Tendonitis is a very painful problem for quite a lot of people (see our recommendations on shoes for people suffering with PTTD) and the constant heel-toe movement when you are using the gas pedal can give pain down the back of your ankle and to your achilles tendon too.
+Tendonitis is a very painful problem for quite a lot of people and the constant heel-toe movement when you are using the gas pedal can give pain down the back of your ankle and to your Achilles tendon too.

 If you are experiencing pain in this area during or after your journey, follow the same advice as above – rest, ice, exercise the joint and if the pain is really bad, seem medical assistance from a podiatrist or doctor.